ibm-cloud-docs/citrix-netscaler-vpx/hsm-install-hsm.md

 # Install the IBM Hardware Security Module (HSM) client software
 {: #install-the-ibm-hardware-security-module-hsm-client-software}

-In this step, you'll install {{site.data.keyword.vpx_full}} with the software and utilities required to interact with the Hardware Security Monitor (HSM).
+In this step, you install {{site.data.keyword.vpx_full}} with the software and utilities that are required to interact with the Hardware Security Monitor (HSM).
 {: shortdesc}

-Steps one and two in this procedure are optional and needed only if the safenet directory and the files or sub-folders in it are missing in the `/var` path.
+Steps one and two in this procedure are optional and needed only if the safe net directory and the files or subfolders in it are missing in the `/var` path.
 These resources are necessary to install VPX with the client software and allow it to run the utilities associated with the HSM software.
 {: note}

 Find the credentials to access the NetScaler CLI listed in the Control Portal under **Devices > Device List > Expand VPX name**.

-You'll need them for this section and the remainder of the guide.

-All VPX commands and outputs in this document will list either `netscalername#` (indicating a shell execution), or `>` (for the VPX CLI itself).
+All VPX commands and outputs in this document list either `netscalername#` (indicating a shell execution), or `>` (for the VPX CLI itself).
 {: note}

 1. (OPTIONAL) Obtain the `safenet_dirs.tar` file and transfer it to the VPX in the `/var` directory.
 Download the `safenet_dirs.tar` file in the following locations:
    - [Commercial users](http://downloads.service.softlayer.com/citrix/netscaler/Safenet-HSM/){: external}
    - [Federal government users](http://downloads.service.usgov.softlayer.com/citrix/netscaler/Safenet-HSM/){: external}

-   You must be logged into your IBM Cloud account to access the links.
+   Ensure that you are logged in to your IBM Cloud account to access the links.
    {: note}

-   This image shows the WinSCP software transferring the `safenet_dir.tar` file into the Citrix VPX.
+   This image shows how the WinSCP software transfers the `safenet_dir.tar` file into the Citrix VPX.

 2. (OPTIONAL) Extract the `tar` file: